 Frequency Intermittent The frequency is intermittent over the construction phase.

-The sensitivity of the landscape resource is expected to be Medium, as character type identified has been modified in a way by human activities and it is considered to have good capacity to absorb the type of change envisaged by the Project.
+Magnitude Small Magnitude Sensitivity/Vulne erability/Importance of the Resource/Receptor Medium Sensitivity • is expected to be Medium, as character type identified has been modified in a way by human activities and it is considered to have good capacity to absorb the type of change envisaged by the Project.